Table of Contents

 • OpenEMR version and PHP version

 If all checks show green, the module is fully operational.
-If any check shows “Using ClaimRev shim (7.x mode)”, the module is running with compatibility shims — all features work normally.
+If any check shows “Using ClaimRev shim”, the module is running with compatibility shims — all features work normally.

 Troubleshooting